-This webpage has important instructions for J-1 arrivals and their Department Facilitators regarding the mandatory passport verification (Also known as PPV or check-in) and the orientation process.
-A completed passport verification allows OIS to validate (activate) the Exchange Visitors SEVIS record.
-OIS now hosts Orientation virtually for all new Exchange Visitors (Initial & Transfer).
-The orientation program provides an overview of important J-1 regulations.
+This webpage has important instructions for J-1 arrivals regarding the required passport verification (PPV) and orientation process.
+Completing PPV allows OIS to validate (activate) the Exchange Visitor’s SEVIS record.
+OIS provides a virtual orientation for new arrivals, which covers a range of important J-1 regulations.

 This page provides instructions on how to obtain a USC ID card which allows you to access various services on-campus.

 J-1 Exchange Visitors in the Research Scholar, Professor, and Short Term Scholar categories are eligible to receive a social security card regardless of their source of funding.
 This section will provide you with an overview of the Social Security Number, application process, identify theft, credit history, and FICA taxes.

 Living in LA webpage is designed to help scholars get settled in the US by providing information on banking and other money matters, transportation, and safety.

 This page is directed towards the needs of J-2 dependents.
 A DS-2019 may be issued for a dependent at any time.
 An overview of Travel, the 2 year home residency requirement, employment authorization and our English Language Program are covered in this section.